Also known as Russian buttercream, this easy sweetened condensed milk frosting uses only two ingredients and can be made in 15 minutes!

 Instructions

-- Using a whip attachment with a standing mixer or hand held mixer with a large bowl, whip softened butter on high about 5-10 minutes until very pale and light and fluffy.
-It should double or triple in size.
+- Using a whip attachment with a standing mixer or hand held mixer with a large bowl, whip softened butter on high for about 10 minutes until very pale and light and fluffy.
+It should almost triple in size.
 Scrape down the sides of the bowl with a rubber spatula as needed to ensure all the butter is whipped.

 - If the buttercream looks separated or curdled, place in the fridge for 15-20 minutes and then re-whip.
 It should come back together to a smooth frosting.